SergeiYelnitski/SensorRestApplication/README.md

 Meteorological sensor.
 This sensor measures the ambient temperature and can detect whether it is raining or not.
 We simulate the sensor using SensorRestClient.
-Getting data from the sensor and saving it to the database using the SensorRestServer server.
+Getting data from the sensor and saving it to the database using the SensorRestServer.

 Technologies used:
 - Java
 - Jackson
 - Maven
-- Sleep mode
+- Hibernate
 - Spring (Core, MVC, Validation, Data JPA, Download, REST)